 The President’s working relationships with the Trustees, Director, and the Minister, are critical to ensuring the effective management, development and standing of the Museum.
 The President is also an important link between the Museum and the public, Government, Minister, corporate sector, and media.

-The Director is appointed by the Secretary of the Department of Justice and employed under the terms of the Government Sector Employment (GSE) Act 2014.
+The Director is appointed by the Secretary of the Department of Planning and Environment and employed under the terms of the Government Sector Employment (GSE) Act 2014.
 The Director is given responsibility, under the MAAS Regulation, for the administration and management of the Museum and for any services provided, for reporting to the Trustees and approving and accepting loans of objects to and from other bodies or persons.
 The Director has a performance agreement with the Secretary.